Knickerbocker Village: History

-The land that is now Knickerbocker Village was previously home to one hundred buildings that were deemed slums and torn down.
+Real estate developer Fred F. French began construction of Knickerbocker Village in 1933 and completed it in 1934, during the Great Depression.
+The site was previously home to one hundred buildings that were deemed slums and torn down.
 These actions were later criticized as some of the earliest gentrification in Manhattan.

 When the United States Congress authorized the RFC to make loans on slum clearance projects, French picked out the worst block in his holdings and presented it as a worthy subject for clearance.
 His choice was "Lung Block," so called because of its high tuberculosis mortality rate, where 650 families lived.
 French proposed to build a low-cost housing project.
 RFC lent 97% of the required $10 million.
-The average cost of "Lung Block" to Knickerbocker Village was high: $3.116 million, or $14 per square foot.
+It was the first apartment development in the United States to receive federal funding.
+The average cost of "Lung Block" to Knickerbocker Village was high: $3,116 million, or $14 per square foot.
 The development's tax assessment was reduced by two-thirds to bring the monthly room rental down to the $12.50 stipulated by the RFC.
 Because the average rental before construction of the development had been about $5 a room, Knickerbocker Village no longer served the same low-income families that had lived in the "Lung Block" housing.
-It was filled with white collar workers.
+It provided 1,590 small apartments primarily to small middle-income families.
 Eighty-two percent of the families who moved into the apartments were soon forced to move back to the slums they had left because of escalating rents.

-While the Great Depression altered his original plans, real estate developer Fred F. French began construction of Knickerbocker Village in 1933 and completed it in 1934.
-As a project of the Reconstruction Finance Corporation (RFC), which Congress authorized to extend loans to private developers for the construction of low-income housing in slum areas, Knickerbocker Village was the first apartment development in the United States to receive federal funding, with 98% of the money from the project going to the Knickerbocker Village.
-It provided 1,590 small apartments primarily to small middle-income families.
-The RFC was supposed to help revive the construction industry and increase the supply of low-income housing in New York.

 Due to French's poor actions as a landlord, the complex became known for its tenant organizing activities and creation of some of the first landlord-tenant laws and the current rent control regulations.

 After fifty years, French sold the complex to new owners in the 1970s.

 21st century

 The property suffered severe damage from Hurricane Sandy in 2012 and ultimately received significant funds from the city's "Build it Back" program.
 The complex became one of the first affordable housing complexes with facial recognition technology.

 A tax break in 2019 put an end to a five year fight to prevent a significant rent increase that would have made the property unaffordable to most tenants.

+In the 2024 presidential election, Democratic candidate Kamala Harris carried New York City's Borough of Manhattan by 81% and the city itself by 68%, but Knickerbocker Village handed Donald Trump a 16 vote margin victory out of roughly 500 votes cast.
+The difference was 251 for Trump and 235 for Harris, which resulted in Trump's only precinct victory in Manhattan out of any of his three presidential runs.